Aristotle once said, “Knowing yourself is the beginning of all wisdom.”

 - Stress management

 While many other assessments tend to focus on your natural interests and preferences, this assessment uses the theory that your emotional-social intelligence can be developed.
-The assessment will identify areas for development and provides EQ coaching and training.
-The tool has a leadership report option which focuses on authenticity, coaching, insights and innovation.
+The assessment will identify areas for development and EQ-related coaching and training.
+The tool has a leadership report option which focuses on authenticity, coaching, insights, and innovation.

 “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid” – Albert Einstein